fm4dd/nagios4dd/plugins/check_nagiostats.md

 # check_nagiostats.pl

-## Man page for the Nagios plugin check_nagiostats.pl.pl
+## Man page for the Nagios plugin check_nagiostats.pl

 Update (c) 2010 Frank4DD<support[at]frank4dd.com>

-### check_nagiostats.pl.pl
+### check_nagiostats.pl

 * * *

 This plugin checks nagios performance data by parsing the nagios status.dat file, e.g. in /usr/local/nagios/var/status.dat.
+This is helpful to correlate the Nagios configuration size with the OS performance to identify upcoming hardware bottlenecks for Nagios.

-Because it depends on being able to read the status.dat file, it can only run locally on the Nagios server itself.
+Because it depends on being able to read the status.dat file, it runs locally on the Nagios server itself.

 #### Usage: